Student Health Policies

 A Class Missed Due to Illness

 - Call Health Services to inform the staff about the problem.
-If appropriate, Health Services will notify the Associate Provost’s office of the anticipated length of the illness and absence.
+If appropriate, Health Services will notify the Provost’s office of the anticipated length of the illness and absence.
 If an off-campus health care provider is involved, the student may be required to arrange that Health Services be provided with written verification from the provider.

 - Please note that the Health Service staff will not notify the Associate Provost’s office unless the student arranges for documentation from an appropriate health care provider that the illness requires she or he to miss more than three consecutive days of classes.

-A student may find it necessary to take a medical leave of absence for conditions such as an extended illness, unexpected emergency surgery, mental health crisis, or injury.
-Students should contact Health Services or Counseling Services as soon as possible to request a medical leave.
-Students on medical leave will be mailed a form to be completed and returned by the health care provider who is treating the student for the health issue related to the need for medical leave.
+A student may find it necessary to take a leave of absence for conditions such as an extended illness, unexpected emergency surgery, mental health crisis, or injury.
+Students should contact Health Services or Counseling Services as soon as possible to request a leave.
+Students on leave will be mailed a form to be completed and returned by the health care provider who is treating the student for the health issue related to the need for medical leave.
 The form and guidelines for its completion are also available on the Health Service website at http://www.washcoll.edu/wc/offices/health-services/formsanddownloads.php

-If, as a result of a medical illness or condition, a student poses a direct threat to the health and safety of others, is unable to successfully participate in the educational programs offered by the College, or substantially disrupts the ability of others to fully participate in the educational opportunities offered by the College, the College may:
+If, as a result of an illness or condition, a student poses a direct threat to the health and safety of others, is unable to successfully participate in the educational programs offered by the College, or substantially disrupts the ability of others to fully participate in the educational opportunities offered by the College, the College may:

 - remove a student from the residence halls;